Golf putter types and how to choose the best for you

 face balanced putter.

-The point of face balancing is to restrict the amount which the clubface opens and closes as you swing back and through.
+The point of face balancing is to restrict the amount face of the club opens and closes as you swing back and through.
 Therefore you definitely want a face balanced putter if you are trying to swing the putter on a straight back, straight through line as putting teacher Dave Pelz suggests is best, but other teachers dispute.
 Click here for reviews of face balanced putters from many different manufacturers.

 Golf Putter Types - Head / Face Material